willymcallister/willymcallister.github.io/_articles/opamp-inverting-exercise.md

 $v_o = -1.4\,v_{in}$

 The gain is $-1.4$.
-The output is $1.4$ times larger and inverted with respect to the input.
+The output is inverted with respect to the input and is $1.4$ times larger.
 {% endcapture %}{% include details.html %}

 **Click on TRAN to run a transient simulation.**